‘Off grid’ on Loggerhead Key, Dry Tortugas National Park USA

 Artist in Residence Anna Glynn and scientist Peter Dalmazzo

 Anna Glynn artist and Peter Dalmazzo scientist spent September 2015 'off grid’ at Loggerhead Key in the Dry Tortugas National Park USA.
-Here is a time lapse video shot on this remote island with the Brinno TLC200 Pro HDR Camera.
+Here are some time lapse video glimpses shot on this remote island with the Brinno TLC200 Pro HDR Camera.

 Thank you to the National Parks Arts Foundation who partnered with the Dry Tortugas National Park to create a prestigious program, allowing visitors to see the park through the eyes of world-class artists and visionaries, who reside at the park for one month while pursuing their art. nationalparksartsfoundation.org/ nps.gov/drto/index.htm

 Australian multimedia artist Anna Glynn was selected as the first artist in residence and teamed up in an interdisciplinary collaboration with environmental scientist Peter Dalmazzo.
 In the inspirational environment at Loggerhead Key they collected video, time lapse, audio and photographs both terrestrial and aquatic, in a variety of ecotypes, in nature and in the human environment.
 The material reflects the character of this beautiful isolated environment and its complex and elegant natural rhythms and patterns.